Alwal railway station

-Alwal railway station is located adjacent to the Rythu Bazaar in Alwal, a suburb of Secunderabad.
+Alwal railway station is a railway station in South Central Railway zone, located in Alwal, a suburb of Secunderabad.
+The station code is ALW and it has two platforms.

 This station serves Alwal, Old Alwal, Venkatapuram, Army Sub Area, Suchitra, and few other nearby areas.
 Alwal railway station lies between Secunderabad and Medchal station.

 This part of the town is connected with Secunderabad which is 8 km away.
 TSRTC connects various part of Alwal, Venkatapuram and Old-Alwal through various bus routes.